na-na-hi/renget/archive/llama-cpp-conversions.md

     If you are updating, skip the first 2 steps.

 1. Open a command prompt and move to our working folder: `cd C:\working-dir`
-2. (See warning below) Download the latest `finetune-lora` branch from xaedes' repo (NOT the [main llama.cpp](https://github.com/ggerganov/llama.cpp) repo) using git: `git clone -b finetune-lora https://github.com/xaedes/llama.cpp.git`
+2. Download llama.cpp using git: `git clone https://github.com/ggerganov/llama.cpp.git`
 3. Move into the llama.cpp directory: `cd llama.cpp`
 4. If there is an existing `.venv` directory, delete it: `rmdir .venv /s /q`
 5. Create a python virtual environment: `python -m venv .venv`